-Provides a new value to replace the LS repoll time-out value whenever the DLC_ALT_RTO flag is set.
+Provides a new value to replace the LS repoll time-out value whenever the DLC_ALT_RTO repoll time flag is set.

-Provides a new value to replace the LS acknowledgment time-out value whenever the DLC_ALT_AKT flag is set.
+Provides a new value to replace the LS acknowledgment time-out value whenever the ack time inact time Provides a new value to replace the LS inactivity time-out value whenever the alter force_time Provides a new value to replace the LS force halt time-out value whenever the

+DLC_ALT_AKT flag is set.

-Provides a new value to replace the LS inactivity time-out value whenever the alter DLC_ALT_ITO flag is set.
+DLC_ALT_ITO flag is set.

-Provides a new value to replace the LS force halt time-out value whenever the DLC_ALT_FHT flag is set.
+DLC_ALT_FHT flag is set.

-Provides a new value to replace the LS-started result value for the maximum I-field size whenever the DLC_ALT_MIF flag is set.
+maxif Provides a new value to replace the LS-started result value for the maximum I-field size whenever the DLC_ALT_MIF flag is set.
 GDLC does not allow this value to exceed the capacity of the receive buffer and only increases the internal value to the allowed maximum.

-Provides a new value to replace the LS transmit window count value whenever the DLC ALT XWIN flag is set.

-Provides the new value that is to replace the LS maximum repoll count value whenever the DLC ALT MXR flag is set.
+Provides a new value to replace the LS transmit window count value whenever the max repoll Provides the new value that is to replace the LS maximum repoll count value whenever the

+DLC_ALT_XWIN flag is set.